2i2i/whitepaper/README.md

 <br></br><br></br>
 # <b>III.
+Infinite inclusivity</b>

+## The case

+We can assume that any possible supply $\mathcal{S}$ has positive value, even if miniscule.
+The old world did not allow the transfer of smaller values than some threshold.

+Using a chain of CFS[^inclusiveness], defined below, we can transact arbitrarily small (or large) values.

+Hence, every kind and quantity of any supply is supported by this market.
+It is infinitely inclusive.

-Smart contracts</b>
+## Smart contracts

 Smart contracts are autonomous, decentralized apps.
-The described market model should be implemented as smart contracts for the following reasons: Zero credit risk, infinite inclusivity, perfect transparency[^auditabilityisbetter], ability to yse any kind of currency.
+The described market model is implemented as a smart contract for the following reasons: infinite inclusivity, zero credit risk, perfect transparency[^auditabilityisbetter], ability to use any kind of currency.

-## Zero credit risk

-Using smart contracts eliminates credit risk, as the smart contract acts as an autonomous escrow.

-Bids can be locked in the smart contracts until there is agreement on the a completed trade.

-Each seller could own it's own market place.

-## Infinite inclusivity
+## Fungability

 A currency is called fungible if it is available in varying units.